To expose students to real-world projects while addressing timely issues of the fire protection and safety community.

 How to work on one of these projects

 The Research Foundation will periodically update the list of available projects below and inform our academic contacts.
-Student projects are not subject to the Foundation’s normal competitive RFP process and are offered on a first come, first serve basis beginning at the date and time indicated below.
+Student projects are not subject to the Foundation’s normal competitive RFP process and are considered on a first come, first serve basis.
 To request a project, send an email with the following information: a) Project name; b) Faculty advisor; c) Student name(s).